Accreditations

 Building Information Modelling Modelling II

 OA1.
-Modeling of terrain and non-conventional structures.
+Modelling of terrain and infrastructures: roads, viaducts, special structures.

-OA4.
+OA3.
 Work management and interoperability.

 CP2.
-Modeling of families.
+Creation and management of families.

 HOLZER, D. (2016).
 The BIM manager's handbook: guidance for professionals in architecture, engineering, and construction.
 Wiley, ISBN 9781118982426